marcpage/libernet/notes.md

 If they do, you may advance the reach block.

 The balances section of each block should be half balances affected from transactions in the current block and half from balances carried forward to increase the reach block.
-The goal is to advance the reach block at least one on each transaction.
+The goal is to advance the reach block at least one on each block.
 While this will not always be the case, it does increase the value of the block.

 A reach block is a list of transaction blocks in the block chain that contains every balance and every current pending transaction.